Agriculture in the Philippines: Land conversion

 Agricultural areas are being subjected to land conversion to make way for development projects, to the detriment of farmers' welfare and the country's food security.
 According to former Department of Agriculture secretary Florencio Abad, farmlands are also being converted for non-agricultural purposes, such as for housing subdivisions, shopping centers, golf courses or recreation camps, export processing zones, and mining exploration.
 Massive land use conversion occurring in the country harms the agricultural sector in general and has negative effects on food security and rice supply.
 It also leads to higher prices for basic commodities and worsens the country's dependence on agricultural imports.

 Poverty among farmers

 Farmers and fishers belong to the poorest sectors of Philippine society.
-The incidence of poverty among farmers was estimated at 31.6% in 2018 (compared to the 16.7% national poverty incidence), according to data from the Philippine Statistics Authority.
+The incidence of poverty among farmers was estimated at 31.6% in 2018 (compared to the 16.7% national poverty incidence), according to data from the Philippine Statistics Authority (PSA).
+Poverty incidence among farmers stood at 30% and fisherfolk at 30.6% in 2021, according to PSA data.

 Low-skilled agricultural workers usually receive wages at rates following the regional daily minimum wage set by the government.
 These rates are close to the national poverty threshold.

 The issue of low wages may be compounded by landlessness among farmers, as well as contractual and informal work arrangements that do not provide job security or continuing access to statutory benefits (such as health benefits and other social safety nets).
 Contractual and informal work arrangements also create barriers that prevent farmers from exercising their constitutional right to free association and collective bargaining, which in turn prevent workers from gaining higher pay and developing new skills.